51 Insects That Start With H

 Head lice are most commonly found in children, as they are easily transmitted through close contact.

-Infestations require thorough treatment, including the use of specialized shampoos or combing with fine-toothed combs to remove the lice and their eggs (nits).
+Infestations require thorough treatment, including using specialized shampoos or combing with fine-toothed combs to remove the lice and their eggs (nits).

-While head lice do not pose serious health risks, their presence can be bothersome and require prompt attention to prevent spreading to others.
+While head lice do not pose serious health risks, their presence can be bothersome and requires prompt attention to prevent them from spreading to others.

 27. Hawaiian Sphinx